-Buying windows can be a tricky process and it is worth being as well informed as possible before making your decision.
+Buying windows can be a tricky process, it pays to know your windows technical jargon, and it is worth being as well informed as possible before making your decision.
 After all, if you make the right choice, they could be with you for a lifetime.
 Here are some important terms explained so you can embark on your window buying journey armed with some useful industry knowledge.
 Take our advice and good luck with an altogether different kind of window-shopping!

 1. ALU CLAD

 The phrase ‘Alu Clad’ is used to describe windows (or patio doors for that matter) where the frame is made of solid wood with Aluminium attached to the external face of the frame.
 The cladding acts like a protective skin, offering protection and breathability, greatly reducing maintenance while increasing longevity.

 A Passive House is essentially a building specifically engineered to be highly energy efficient.
 High specification building materials, glazing, and ventilation systems are utilised to control the heat and airflow throughout the building.
 There are recognised standards developed in order to facilitate the design of such buildings with the most internationally recognised being the Passivhaus standard, developed in Germany.

 U-Value is a term that you will hear frequently used by architects, builders and engineers alike.
 It refers to the heat that is lost through any substance that makes up the shell of your home, it’s a standard applied to walls and roofs, as well as windows, doors and other openings.
 The lower the U-Value, the better the heat retention.

 G-value, also known as solar gain, is also a term regularly used by those in the business of designing and constructing buildings.
 It refers to the amount of heat that is absorbed through the windows when the sun hits them.
 The balance between this and U-Value is often a consideration because often as U-Value is improves, solar gain is decreased.